jina-ai/finetuner/docs/walkthrough/save-model.md

 ```

 If the fine-tuning finished,
-you can see this in the terminal:
+you can see the following message in the terminal:

 ```bash
 🔐 Successfully logged in to Jina AI as [USER NAME]!